Franklin Park

 The park's calendar features several standout annual events.
 The kite festival brings color to the skies, while the Boston half-marathon in November challenges runners with its rolling hills and scenic route through the park.

-During special seasons, Boston Lights transforms the zoo area into an enchanted landscape with impressive light displays and lanterns.
-It's a magical after-dark experience that captivates visitors of all ages without feeling overly touristy.
+During special seasons, Boston Lights transforms the zoo area into an illuminated landscape of light displays and decorative lanterns.
+It's a memorable after-dark experience that tends to captivate visitors of all ages.

 A Living Legacy